 Download Free The Encyclopedia of Surfing PDF by Matt Warshaw Full Book and published by Houghton Mifflin Harcourt.
 This book was released on 2005 with total page 820 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: A pop culture reference of surfing in America today contains 1,500 alphabetical entries and three hundred illustrations to review the activity's most significant contributors, events, equipment, culture, and history.
-Reprint.
+Book excerpt: With 1,500 alphabetical entries and 300 illustrations, this resource is a comprehensive review of the people, places, events, equipment, vernacular, and lively history of this fascinating sport.

 Download Free Women Who Surf PDF by Ben Marcus Full Book and published by Rowman & Littlefield.
 This book was released on 2017-05-15 with total page 248 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Mavericks and more, a celebration of feminine beauty, athleticism, wisdom, and skill when the surf is bombing—Women Who Surf profiles some of the world’s most inspiring female surfers ranging from Bethany Hamilton to Wrenna Delgado.
 Each surfer tells her story, highlighting her personal challenges, accomplishments, and philosophy, as well as inspiring readers and providing them with practical how-to suggestions on maximizing not only their own potential in surfing but in life as they lead the charge and push their limits at infamous big-wave spots like Teahupoo in Tahiti, Waimea Bay, and Peahi/Jaws in the Hawaiian Islands.
 The profiles by accomplished author and editor Ben Marcus are complemented by stunning color photography by leading adventure photojournalist Lucia Griggi.
 Featured surfers: 1.
 Rochelle Ballard 2.
 Wrenna Delgado 3.
 Bethany Hamilton 4.
 Maya Gabeira 5.
 Keala Kennelly 6.
 Andrea Moller 7.
 Leah Dawson 8.
 Mercedes Maidana 9.
 Easkey Britton 10.
 Alana Blanchard 11.
 Bianca Valenti 12.
 Paige Alms 13.
 Alison Teal 14.
 Sally Fitzgibbons 15.
 Rosy Hodge 16.
 Janet Macpherson 17.
 Pauline Ado